glf30/LAB-Inventory-Tracker/README.md

 # Assignment - Inventory Tracker API

 ## Goals
 - Create an API connected to a MongoDB database.
 - Allow users to **Create, Read, Update, and Delete** inventory items.
 - Practice filtering and limiting returned fields from documents.
+- Practice working with referenced relationships in MongoDB.

 ---

 ## Scenario
 You are tasked with building an **Inventory Tracker API** for a small shop.
 The purpose is to manage the items the shop has in stock.

+The shop purchases its inventory from different suppliers.
+Each inventory item should be associated with a single supplier, and each supplier may provide many different inventory items.

-Your database will need one collection called `items` with a schema that includes:
+Your database will have two collections.

+### `suppliers`
+- `name` (String, required, unique)
+- `email` (String)
+- `phone` (String)

+### `items`
 - `name` (String, required, unique, e.g. "Notebook", "iPad")
 - `category` (String, e.g. "Writing", "Electronics")
 - `quantity` (Number, default: 0)
 - `price` (Number, required)
+- `supplier` (ObjectId referencing a Supplier)

 ---

 ## API Requirements

-Your API should support the following actions:
+1. **Create** a new supplier.
+2. **Read** all suppliers.

-1. **Create** a new item in the inventory.
+3. **Create** a new item in the inventory and associate it with a supplier.
-2. **Read** all items in the inventory.
+4. **Read** all items in the inventory.
-3. **Read** a single item in the inventory given its ID.
+5. **Read** a single item in the inventory given its ID.
-4. **Update** an item given its ID.
+6. **Update** an item given its ID.
-5. **Delete** an item given its ID.
+7. **Delete** an item given its ID.
-6. Add the ability to filter items by `category`.
+8. Add the ability to filter items by `category`.
-7. Add the ability to view only the `name` and `price` of items.
+9. Add the ability to view only the `name` and `price` of items.
-8. Add a route to search items by `name`.
+10. Add a route to search items by `name`.

----
+11. When retrieving inventory items, populate the supplier information.
+12. Add a route to retrieve all items supplied by a specific supplier.